Deploy and update commonly used applications to your Mac fleet with Auto Apps

 To learn more about Auto App settings, please see this article.

-Other Important facts about Kandji Auto Apps
+Other Important Notes about Kandji Auto Apps

 - All Auto App installers are signed with valid Developer ID certificates issued by Apple under the registered Apple Developer program used by Gatekeeper.